 Liver cancer is most frequent in people with fatty liver, and in those who use anabolic steroids frequently.
 Common symptoms of this type of cancer include abdominal pain, loss of appetite for no apparent reason, excessive fatigue, yellow eyes, and constant nausea.

 What to do: If you suspect you have liver cancer, you should see a doctor immediately to order a work-up.
 Tests that doctor orders may include an abdominal ultrasound or CT scan, as well a blood work to look at your liver enzyme levels.
-If liver cancer is present, the doctor will likely recommend surgical removal of the affected portions of the liver will chemotherapy following.
+Treatment will depend on the tumor size and location, but may include surgery, ablation, embolization, targeted therapy, immunotherapy, or liver transplantation.

 Read more about the symptoms of liver disease you should not ignore.